srares13/vscode-position-tracking/README.md

       event.contentChanges,
       // An object with various options.
       // It is not a required argument,
-      // nor any of its settings.
+      // nor any of its options.
       {
          onDeletion: 'remove',
          onAddition: 'split',